Tim Eyman, Clint Didier and small-business owners sue Gov. Jay Inslee over coronavirus stay-home order, calling it ‘tyranny’

 In a recent blog post, Pidgeon suggested the coronavirus pandemic was part of God’s wrath against sin, and tied it to “wickedness” of laws in Washington, such as a sex-education bill passed this year by the state Legislature.
 “Do not say I have not warned this nation.
 But they have ears which cannot hear and eyes which cannot see.
 They will stiffen their necks and shake their fists at their maker, denying his power and authority, while refusing to take responsibility for the deaths they have brought on this earth through their wickedness,” he wrote.

 Inslee issued the “Stay Home, Stay Healthy” order March 23, shutting down most workplaces and barring gatherings for social, spiritual and recreational purposes.
 The governor has slowly started to loosen some restrictions, allowing some construction to resume, as well as some non-urgent medical procedures.
 He also announced the reopening of golf courses, state parks and recreational fishing as of next week.
+But on Friday, Inslee extended the overall order through May 31.

 Mike Faulk, a spokesman for Inslee’s office, said in an email that counsel had not yet reviewed the lawsuit and offered no other comment.